 Condition-based vs. predictive maintenance

 Here there's more overlap, so it's even harder to see the differences.
 Both maintenance strategies rely on a steady stream of current asset data, either from scheduled testing with portable equipment or constant monitoring with dedicated sensors.
 The difference is in how you use the data.
 With predictive maintenance, it's pushed through complex algorithms to create predictions on future performance.
 The math is so complex it's easier to just think of the algorithm as a crystal ball that actually works.
-To learn more about predictive maintenance, check out Make the Right Decision: Is Predictive Maintenance Right for Your Business?

 But with condition-based maintenance, there's a lot less math.
 In fact, you can reduce everything to one set of three numbers.
 The first is the current condition.
 The second is the upper limit, and the third is the lower limit.
 Take a fan's vibration, for example.
 As long as the current number, which is how much the fan is vibrating, is somewhere between the upper and lower limits, you don't do any maintenance.
 A PM is triggered only when the current number lands outside the predetermined comfort zone.